modalitysystems/modalitysoftware-docs/CreateTeam/customerHosted/armDeploy.md

    - Settings
      - **Azure Application details** - Use the details you generated when [registering an application](RegisterApplicationAPI.md).
      (Use API Client ID as *API Id*, API Secret as *App Secret* and Client Application Id as *Client Id*)
+     - **Slot Name** - Name of the slot or environment to deploy.
+Should make it easy to identify company and must be between 2 and 7 letters only
+     - **SQL Password** - The desired password credential for administrative access to the SQL Database
      - **Send Grid API Key and Template IDs** - Use the details you generated when [configuring SendGrid Email Delivery Service](sendGrid.md) within your tenant
      - **Send Grid From Email address and Name** - The name and email address that CreateTeam emails will come from
      - **Valid Tenant IDs** - This should be in the format https://sts.windows.net/{TENANTID}/
      - **Logs To Modality** - Defaults to Yes will send logging information to Modality for better troubleshooting
      - **Storage Name** - It is strongly advised to leave this as default which will create a storage account starting tg followed by a unique string.
+     - **Resource Tags** - Tags that will be applied to all deployed components.
+If changing ensure format is maintained
+     - **Deploy Logos** - Leave this as No
+     - **Upgrade** - Deploy CreateTeam to an upgrade slot that can then be swapped later to minimize application downtime

 3. Read the Terms and Conditions, then click "I agree to the terms and conditions stated above" and click "Purchase" (this refers to the resources hosted on Azure, and is not a usage agreement for CreateTeam.)